Longines Conquest Cal.19 AS Automatic 18ct 1954 1st Edition

 The Strap and Buckle

-This watch has been fitted with a new high quality Crocodile strap with a matching Longines gold plated buckle.
+This watch has been fitted with a new, high quality brown Alligator strap with a matching Longines gold-plated buckle.
 We feel this suits the watch very nicely, however, if a different colour or style of strap is preferred, simply let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown and black in stock and in plain padded leather, or crocodile skin or lizard skin, but can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range 19mm straps if you wish here.

 The Box and Papers

 Although there are no original papers with this watch, the numbers and markings on the watch are all correct, dating the watch to 1954.
 A detailed written receipt with a 12 month warranty* and a separate insurance valuation for the replacement value will be provided at the time of sale, along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If at any time, this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.